Usee1234/devTinder/rev.md

 //you can also use curl command to test your API's from the terminal

 //postmamn is used for API testing and it is a very powerful tool that allows you to test your API's by sending requests and receiving response

+Today we will connect our application to database (MongoDB) using mongoose....

+Fisrt we will connect our application to the database..
+This is our string
+mongodb+srv://VibhuM:mzoxK4qjG5PU9uuS@namastedata.5i2mywt.mongodb.net/?retryWrites=true&w=majority&appName=NamasteData